 YouTube As Lead Generation Tool

-For motorcycle products, the most sense in a video about repairing a motorcycle part (or whatever).
+For motorcycle products, it would make sense to make video about repairing a motorcycle part (or whatever).
 Sure you should create a PDF download, but using common sense, it seems more likely that this audience base will YouTube videos than look for something to read.

 LinkedIn As Lead Generation Tool

-The idea with this kind of content marketing is that you create articles on your site, share preview on your profile, company page or groups.
+The idea with this kind of content marketing is that you create articles on your site and share the post on your LinkedIn profile, company page or groups.
 People click the preview and arrive on your site.
 If they like it they might share it.
 The real benefit is that by creating content people like on LinkedIn, they might follow you, or if they like or comment, you can connect with them.

 Update: You can no longer export contact emails in bulk following the GDPR mess.
 But you can still do it manually.
 Is it a lot of work?
 Yes.
 Is it still worth it?
 Definitely!
 See below how to do it – just go onto your contact’s profile, click “See contact info”, and then you’ll see the email address.